 Your sleeping patterns will influence how effective your lean muscle bodybuilding regime is going to be, given that you even build muscle during the night.
 That’s right, even while you sleep.
 However, you need to get between 8 to 10 hours of uninterrupted sleep every night if you want to feel the benefits.

 The body uses sleep to regenerate and re-energise, meaning you have to follow strict patterns.
 Cutting into your sleep will only see you failing mentally and physically not far down the line.
-Don’t make it harder for yourself by losing sleep.
+In fact, sleeping too short might only mean healing without repairs, so you could be tearing yourself up.
+This also matters greatly to maintaining hormonal balancing.

 Get The Right Gear